Some links in this post may be affiliate links

 Brown leaf tips in Wax Begonia are due to dry air which result in too low air humidity.

-Pale rotting leaves in Wax Begonia are due to too wet soil (soggy soil).
-Maintain the soil moist but not soggy.
-Ensure the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy.
+Make sure that the soil is free-draining and that the pot has a drainage hole to prevent the soil from getting soggy (overwet).

-White powdery spots in Wax Begonia is an indication of Powdery Mildew.
 Isolate the affected plant, cut off diseased leaves and treat appropriately.
 Avoid damp conditions and low temperatures and improve air circulation.

 Isolate the affected plant, cut off diseased parts and treat appropriately.
 Avoid low light and over damp conditions and improve air circulation.